bahtiyartan/troia/docs/55Class.rst

 Class Inheritance
 -----------------

 Even if there are some differences compared to regular object oriented programming languages, its possible to inherit TROIA classes and override methods of base class (also its possible for dialogs).
+Overriding class initilizer methods is not supported, if overriding method and base method is executed as if they are a single constructor.

-Inheritance and cross will be discussed detailly in next sections.
+Inheritance, both for dialogs and classes will be discussed detailly in next sections.

 Sample 1: Math Operations